Slip resistant solution for hotel floors

 We were called upon recently to give some advice on a slippery situation.
-A polished limestone floor in the reception area of a hotel was proving to be a slip hazard.
+A polished limestone floor in the reception area of a hotel was proving to be a slip hazard and required a slip resistant coating.
 The limestone floor is highly polished and looks fantastic.
 However, as a busy hotel lobby it experiences very heavy traffic.
 With our Irish climate, rain water is traipsed in constantly – and as with any highly polished surface, it gets very slippery when wet.

 This can lead to a dangerous situation, with slips and trips and costly law suits.
 Wherever you have an area accessed by members of the public, you have a duty of care to ensure your premises is as safe as possible.
 You must prove to your insurance company that you have taken all the necessary precautions to reduce the risk of slips, trips and accidents.